Associate in Applied Science Degree

 Career choices are extensive in the field of automotive technology; you’ll be well-qualified for automotive technician or service technician jobs.
 Or you can work as a specialist in automatic transmission, brake, engine performance, or electrical systems.
 If you’re looking for an Automotive Technology associate degree program or certificate program that provides a wide range of high-demand skills sought by top employers (including automotive dealerships, auto rental companies, federal and local government repair shops, and fleet maintenance businesses), then check out the program at Bellingham Technical College.

-The entry points for the Automotive Technology program are usually fall and winter quarters.
-You must have a valid driver’s license and be insurable to participate in the work-based learning sections of this associate degree and certificate program.
+The entry point for the Automotive Technology program is fall quarter.
+You must have a valid driver’s license and be insurable to enroll in this associate degree and certificate program.

 Associate Degree & Certificate Programs